Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ## ,limit [beginning_limit] {end_limit}
 Setting this option "limits" KMQ bot to the **top most viewed** `beginning_limit` **music videos** out of the total number of songs.
 Increasing the limit allows less popular songs to play; decreasing it restricts it to more popular songs.

-For example, `,limit 100` will play the 100 most viewed songs in the current game options, while `,limit 250 500 `will play between the 250th and 500th most viewed songs.
+For example, `,limit 100` will play the 100 most viewed songs in the current game options, while `,limit 250 500` will play between the 250th and 500th most viewed songs.

 View counts are frequently updated from YouTube.

 ![limit](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/limit.png)

 ## ,groups [group_1], {group_2}, {group_3} ...
 Setting the groups option limits the selection of songs to those belonging to the artist specified.
 For instance `,groups blackpink, itzy, fromis 9, bts` will exclusively play songs from those four artists.
-You can view the list of groups via the link in `,help groups`. **Make sure to separate the groups with commas**.
+You can view the list of groups names via the link in `,help groups`. **Make sure to separate the groups with commas**.

-* List all set groups using `,list groups`.
+* List all set groups using `,list groups`
-* Add and remove groups using `,add groups [group_1], {group_2}, ...` and `,remove groups [group_1], {group_2}, ...` respectively.
+* Add groups using `,add groups [group_1], {group_2}, ...`
+* Remove groups using `,remove groups [group_1], {group_2}, ...`
-* In order to reset this option, simply type `,groups`.
+* In order to reset this option, simply type `,groups`

 ![groups](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/groups.png)

 ## ,gender [gender_1 | alternating] {gender_2} {gender_3}
 Setting a gender specifies the gender of the groups you'd like to hear from.

-* `,gender male` will only play songs by boy groups and male soloists.
+* `,gender male` will play songs by boy groups and male soloists
-* `,gender female` will only play songs by female groups and female soloists.
+* `,gender female` will play songs by female groups and female soloists
-* `,gender male female` will play song by boy groups, girl groups, and all soloists.
+* `,gender male female` will play songs by boy groups, girl groups, and all soloists
-* `,gender alternating` will alternate between `male` and `female` artists each round.
-* `,gender coed` refers to groups that contain a mix of male and female members.
+* `,gender coed` will play songs by groups containing a mix of male and female members
+* `,gender alternating` will alternate between `male` and `female` artist songs each round

 `male`, `female`, and `coed` can all be used at once (`,gender male female coed`), but `alternating` must be used on its own.